InovaFiscaliza/RF.Fusion/src/mariadb/scripts/README.md

 This directory contains the RF.Fusion database bootstrap material.

-In practice, these files define and seed the two project databases:
+In practice, these files define and seed the three project databases:

 - `BPDATA`, used for operational state
 - `RFDATA`, used for analytical cataloging
+- `RFFUSION_SUMMARY`, used for materialized cross-database summaries

 The MariaDB container deployment applies these scripts after the database service is up.
 So this directory is the schema source of truth for the project